brian-j-smith/Mamba.jl/doc/samplers/mala.rst

 Metropolis-Adjusted Langevin Algorithm (MALA)
 ---------------------------------------------

 Implementation of the Metropolis-Adjusted Langevin Algorithm (MALA) of Roberts and Tweedie :cite:`roberts:1996:MALA` and Roberts and Stramer :cite:`roberts:2002:LD`.
 The sampler simulates autocorrelated draws from a distribution that can be specified up to a constant of proportionality.
-MALA is related to Hamiltonian Monte Carlo as described thoroughly by Girolami an Calderhead :cite:`girolami:2011:RMHMC`.
+MALA is related to Hamiltonian Monte Carlo as described thoroughly by Girolami and Calderhead :cite:`girolami:2011:RMHMC`.

 Stand-Alone Function